mmbman/Katagiri/jewel-mirror-awareness.md

 So the seed of buddha nature is something that makes you continually fresh.
 This is the real nature of human beings.
 That is what we mean by buddha nature: totally accepting the old, reflecting on yourself, and simultaneously creating newness.

 Whatever you do, every day you have to be fresh.
-Right in the Middle of washing your face, be fresh.
+Right in the middle of washing your face, be fresh.
 When it is time to go into the zendo and do zazen, be fresh.
 Tomorrow, be fresh.
 That is what it means to realize the seed of buddha nature.
 That is reflection, to know somebody or the self.
 And then you have to put it into practice.
 You have to put the reflection into the practice of your everyday life, the practice of becoming fresh.
-That is what we mean by shikan zazen, shikan gassho, shikan everyday.
+That is what we mean by *shikan* zazen, *shikan* gassho, *shikan* everyday.

 So every day, life is good.
 A Zen Master said, “Every day is a good day.”
 This means that every day is fresh.
 Otherwise there is no chance to be free from karmic life.
 Through this practice you can understand what it is to be free from the karmic life, or yesterday, today and tomorrow; to be beyond time.